The illuminated Grand-Place in Brussels at twilight

 Best Time To Visit

-• Autumn (September to November): Crisp air, fewer tourists, and vibrant fall colors.
+• Autumn (September to October): Crisp air, beautiful fall foliage, and a more relaxed pace.

 Remember to check the weather forecast a few days before the trip and before heading to the airport.